Odderon and proton substructure from a model-independent Levy imaging of elastic $pp$ and $p\bar p$ collisions: Data analysis

 \subsubsection{Odderon effect and the difference between $B(t|pp)$ and $B(t|p\bar p)$}

 We can observe in Fig.~\ref{f:Slope-pp}, that in $pp$ collisions $B(t)$ starts in the cone region with nearly constant values.
-However, after the cone region, $B(t)$ starts to fall sharply, to cut through the $B(t) = 0$ line and to reach a deep minimum with $B(t) \ll 0$ values.
-Then this function starts to increase, it cuts through the $B(t) = 0$ line second time, from below, approaching its asymptotic value, $B_{\rm tail}$.
+However, after the cone region, $B(t)$ increasea shortly then falls sharply, to cut through the $B(t) = 0$ line and to reach a deep minimum with $B(t) \ll 0$ values.
+Then this function $B(t)$ starts to increase, it cuts through the $B(t) = 0$ line second time, from below, to approach slowly its asymptotic value, $B_{\rm tail}$.

 Remarkably, for $p\bar p$ collisions, the $B(t)$ functions behave apparently in a qualitatively different way.
 In this case, after the cone region, $B(t)$ approaches zero and it may marginally cross zero, but not so deeply and sharply as in the case of $pp$ collisions.
 Taking into account that the published error on $B$ in $p\bar p$ collisions is about 0.5 GeV$^{-2}$~\cite{Amos:1991bp}, the error on the extrapolated $B(t)$ function can be estimated also.
 The latter appears to be similar or even larger as compared to the error of $B$ at the optical point $t = 0$.
 So it seems to us, that the crossing of the $B(t)$ function below zero is within errors and thus it is likely not a significant effect in any of the $p\bar p$ collision data.